minio/aistor/README.md

 ### Environment

-You can run MinIO Enterprise Object Store on Kubernetes providers such as
+You can run AIStor on Kubernetes providers such as

 - Redhat Openshift
 - Google Kubernetes Engine